Chandra Mission

 7. You can click and drag your mouse to move Chandra around and see what's nearby.
 Try also the following:

 1. Click and drag your mouse on the screen until you see the Earth come back into view.
 Double click the Earth to zoom back down to our planet.
-Move your mouse to the dock of controls across the bottom of the Eyes window.
-On the far right is the "Visual Controls" area.
-Drag your mouse down on the far right dial to zoom out from the Earth until you see "Chandra" again.
+Zoom out from the Earth until you see "Chandra" again.
 Keep zooming out a bit more until you see "Moon."
-Click "Moon" and click "click to zoom" to focus in on the Moon (see figure 4).
+Click "Moon" to focus in on the Moon (see figure 4).
 Chandra orbits more than a third of the distance to this body!
 Click and drag the Moon around until you see "Chandra" again.
-Click on "Chandra" and then click "click to zoom" to focus in on the spacecraft again.
+Click on "Chandra" to focus in on the spacecraft again.

 2. Tracking Tutorial